nithieshnaik/Sales-Insights-Dashboard-/README.md

-# Personal Financial Dashboard
+# Sales Insights Dashboard

 ## 📌 Overview
-The **Personal Financial Dashboard** is a data-driven solution designed to help individuals track and manage their personal finances efficiently.
-It combines **Excel dashboards, SQL queries, and Power BI reports** to provide clear insights into income, expenses, savings, and budgeting patterns.

-This project demonstrates skills in **data analysis, visualization, and financial management** by integrating multiple tools for comprehensive financial tracking.
+The **Sales Insights Dashboard** project focuses on analyzing and visualizing sales data to support better business decision-making.
+Using **Power BI, SQL, and Excel**, this project provides dynamic dashboards that deliver real-time insights into sales performance, KPIs, and regional trends.

 ---

 ## 🚀 Features
-- 📊 **Excel Dashboards**:
-  - Track monthly income, expenses, and savings.
-  - Trend analysis for better financial planning.

-- 📈 **Power BI Reports**:
-  - Interactive visualization of spending categories.
-  - Cash flow and savings goal monitoring.
+- 🧹 **Data Cleaning & Structuring**:
+  - Processed raw sales data using **Excel formulas** and **SQL queries**.
-  - Dynamic filtering for in-depth analysis.
+  - Ensured accuracy and consistency for reporting and analysis.

-- 🛢 **SQL Queries**:
-  - Analyze expense patterns by category and timeframe.
+- 📊 **Power BI Dashboards**:
-  - Generate insights for budgeting and decision-making.
+  - Interactive dashboards for **KPIs, regional sales, and product performance**.
-  - Support for structured financial data storage.
+  - Drill-down filters for deeper business insights.

+- ⚡ **Automation**:
+  - Automated **data refresh** for real-time reporting.
+  - Dynamic visualization updates for ongoing decision support.

 ---

 ## 🛠 Technologies Used
-- **SQL** – For querying and analyzing financial data.
+- **SQL** – For data extraction, transformation, and querying.
-- **Excel** – For creating dashboards and trend reports.
+- **Excel** – For preprocessing and structuring datasets.
-- **Power BI** – For building interactive and dynamic visualizations.
+- **Power BI** – For building dynamic, interactive dashboards.

+---

+## 📂 Project Structure